Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 - 1½ tablespoons light brown sugar, packed

-- ¾ teaspoon low-sodium beef base (like Better Than Bouillon)
+- ¾ teaspoon low-sodium beef base (Better Than Bouillon)

 - 1½ tablespoons apple cider vinegar